What Is Minimum Wage? Federal & State Rates for 2024

 Use the map below to see which states follow the federal minimum wage rate and which set their own minimum.

-state minimum wage laws
+State minimum wage chart

 You might be wondering how much minimum wage is in your state.
 Check out our state-by-state minimum wage rate chart below to find out.
 Keep in mind that the states with $7.25 follow the federal minimum wage base.